 The historist position, also called the continuous historical view, teaches that the Bible prophetically reveals the entire history of the church.
 They see books such as Daniel and Revelation as prophesying future events of the church in their time.
 But, for us right now, all the events are past (or history).

 Idealists (or spiritualists) take the whole book of Revelation symbolically.
 They see it more as an allegory and not literal at all.
 They believe the antichrist figure is more of a symbol of societal injustice.
-The kingdom of heaven is established when society generally improves.
+When society generally improves, this establishes the kingdom of heaven,

 Futurists, on the other hand, believe that the prophecies in Revelation are literal events that have yet to be fulfilled.
 Many believe that some events may have already happened once in a limited way in the past but will also take place in the future.
-(This is called dual fulfillment and is also sometimes contested among even those who agree on the futurist position.)
+(This is called dual fulfillment.
+Even futurists who agree on other things sometime contest it.)

 A Literal, Futurist Approach to the Rapture

 Since the vast majority of Bible-believing Christians are literal futurists, I will now focus the remainder of the article on the rapture.
 The word is never actually used in the Bible even once.
 Instead the Greek word harpazo (ἁρπάζω) is used.
 We understand that word to mean a “seizing” or a “snatching away.”
-The word was translated as “rapio” in the Latin Vulgate.
+The Latin Vulgate translates the word as “rapio.”
 The past participle of “rapio” is “raptus,” which is where we get the word rapture.
 Here are two Bible verses describing the event.

 - 1 THESSALONIANS 4:16: “For the Lord Himself will descend from heaven with a shout, with the voice of an archangel, and with the trumpet of God.
 And the dead in Christ will rise first.
 Then we who are alive and remain shall be caught up together with them in the clouds to meet the Lord in the air.
 And thus we shall always be with the Lord.
 Therefore comfort one another with these words.”